2018 Judges Deborah Crowe, Guest Judge. Scott Eady and Jasmine Te Hira, Pre-selection Judges.

 Jasmine Te Hira is an artist currently working in the museum + gallery sector in Tāmaki Makaurau.
 Jasmine's practice considers the way in which taonga traces skin often embodying indigenous knowledges while traversing institutional critique and spaces.
 In 2016 Jasmine received a Creative New Zealand Pasifika Internship continuing to work as the Kaiāwhina ki Te Uri for Gottfried Lindauer: The Māori Portraits 2017 exhibition at Auckland Art Gallery Toi o Tāmaki.
 Jasmine's current work at Tautai Contemporary Pacific Arts Trust sees her establishing a community research archive.
 Her work is exhibited nationally and internationally with The Beauty of Invisible Grief being the joint major winner of the 2016 Molly Morpeth Canaday Award 3D.

-2018 Molly Morpeth Canaday Award 3D is presented by Arts Whakatāne and supported by Whakatāne Museum and Arts
+2018 Molly Morpeth Canaday Award 3D is presented by Arts Whakatāne and exhibition partner, Whakatāne Museum and Arts